Don’t we all want to be on Google’s first page? Maybe even the first place? There probably isn’t a website owner out there who doesn’t dream of it.

 While it’s true that many of these links will usually be set to nofollow, search engines that track social signals (like Google) should still be alerted to your presence.

-Sign Up To Google Analytics
+6. Sign Up for Google Analytics

 Regardless of indexing, in order to gather more info on the performance of your site, you will want to install some sort of Analytics solution.